rancher/docs/content/k3s/latest/en/quick-start/dashboard/_index.md

 #### Advanced: Remote Access to the Dashboard

-[Port Forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) can be used to Access Applications in a Cluster.
+Please see: Using [Port Forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to Access Applications in a Cluster.

 ### Upgrading the Dashboard